Equality Information

 Pupil data

-- There is a gender imbalance across the whole school, (47% females and 53% males).
-There are significantly more boys in five of the seven year groups.
+• There is a slight gender imbalance across the whole school, (49% females and 51% males).
+There are significantly more boys in one of the seven year groups.

 Equality Objectives